 For students who earned valid PSAE scores, Tables 6.1-6.8 provide information relating PSAE scores in reading, mathematics, science, and writing to the component scale scores.
 The first column presents a component score (i.e., an ACT scale score, a WorkKeys level score, or an ISBE Science scale score), and the second column shows the approximate middle 90% of the distribution of PSAE scores associated with that component score.
-For example, in Table 6.1, 90% of the students who earned an ACT reading score of 21 received a PSAE reading score between 149 and 169.
+For example, in Table 6.1, 90% of the students who earned an ACT reading score of 21 received a PSAE reading score between 154 and 166.
 For students with a given component score, much of this variability in PSAE reading scores may be attributed to performance on the other component.
 Note that intervals containing fewer than 50 students would not be stable and are not reported.
-Columns 3, 4, and 5 in the tables compare the component scores over time in reading, mathematics, and science.
-(The writing scores are not compared over time, because different writing tests were used in 2007 than in years prior to 2006.)
-Columns 3 and 4 present the conditional mean PSAE scores for 2007 and 2001, and column 5 presents the differences between the two sets of means.
-For example, in Table 6.1, an ACT score of 30 is associated with a PSAE score of 180 in 2007, and a score of 181 in 2001, a difference of only one PSAE score point.
+Columns 3, 4, and 5 in the tables compare the component scores over time in reading, mathematics, science, and writing.
+In reading, mathematics, and science, columns 3 and 4 present the conditional mean PSAE scores for 2008 and 2001, and column 5 presents the differences between the two sets of means.
+(The 2008 writing scores are only compared to 2007 scores, because different writing tests were used in 2007 and later than in years prior to 2006.)
+For example, in Table 6.1, an ACT score of 30 is associated with a PSAE score of 180 in 2008, and a score of 181 in 2001, a difference of only one PSAE score point.
 Differences are small through the middle and upper ranges of the score scale but are a bit larger in the lower ranges of the scale, and this is true for the rest of the tables.
 This indicates that the scale is more stable where there are more examinees.